wootfish/eli.sohl.com/drafts/wangs-attack-2.md

         return a_new
 ```

-The math behind this function was [covered in the previous blog post]({% post_url 2020-04-20-wangs-attack-1 %}).
+The math behind the derivation of `X[k]`'s value was covered in [my previous post on Wang's attack]({% post_url 2020-04-20-wangs-attack-1 %}).

 Note that this function takes advantage of the fact that all three constraints'
-`massage()` methods accept two arguments, even if only one is needed.
+`massage()` methods accept two arguments even if only one argument is needed.
+This allows it to avoid having to do any type inspection to determine constraint
+suites' method signatures, which is good for performance.

-Now that we have this function, we can apply a round 1 message massage by simply
+Now that we have this function, we can apply a full round-one message massage by
-copying the round 1 MD4 code block from above and swapping out `r1` for `f`:
+simply copying the round-one MD4 code block from above and swapping out `r1` for
+`f`:

 ```python
     a = f(a,b,c,d,0x0,3,X); d = f(d,a,b,c,0x1,7,X); c = f(c,d,a,b,0x2,11,X); b = f(b,c,d,a,0x3,19,X)